-Sprint Is throttling Microsoft’s Skype service, study finds
+Sprint is throttling Microsoft’s Skype service, study finds

 The finding is particularly troubling because Skype relies on Sprint’s wireless internet network, but the app also provides a communication tool that competes with Sprint’s calling services, a researcher noted.

-Sprint has been slowing traffic to Microsoft’s internet-based video chat service Skype, according to new findings from an ongoing study by Northeastern University and the University of Massachusetts.
+Sprint has been slowing traffic to Microsoft’s internet-based video chat service Skype, according to new findings from a continuing study by Northeastern University and the University of Massachusetts.

 More than 100,000 consumers have used the researchers’ Wehe smartphone app to test internet connections.
 Information from those tests are aggregated and analyzed by the researchers to check if data speeds are being slowed, or throttled, for specific mobile services.